phfaist/flm/README.md

 # This is work in progress!

-This project is still early in an active development stage, and there might still be a few bugs around.
-You can expect the API to still change pretty drastically.
+This project is still at a somewhat experimental stage, and there might still be a few bugs around.
+You can expect the API to still change a bit.
 Feel free to share ideas!

 # Use as a command-line tool